Dusty Robotics utilizes the ION/CME N-Series Drive

 Motion Control Chips

-The MC58113 is part of PMD's popular Magellan Motion Control IC family and provides advanced position control for BLDC, DC Brush, and step motors alike.
-Standard features include s-curve profiling, programmable breakpoints, two axes of encoder input, FOC (Field Oriented Control), intelligent performance trace, and more.
-The MC58113 family of ICs are the ideal solution for your next positioning application challenge.
+The MC58113 series of ICs are part of PMD's popular Magellan Motion Control IC Family and provide advanced position control for stepper, Brushless DC, and DC Brush motors alike.
+Standard features include FOC (Field Oriented Control), trapezoidal & s-curve profiling, direct encoder and pulse & direction input, and much more.
+The MC58113 family of ICs are an ideal solution for your next machine design project.

 Learn more >>